ryota2357/toy-lisp.hs/README.md

 `toy-lisp` does not support character types, only strings.

 Strings are enclosed in double quotes (`"`).
-The only supported escape sequence is `\"` (double quote escape).
+The only supported escape sequence is `\"` (escaped double quote).
-Other backslash sequences are not treated as escapes but are interpreted as literal characters.
+Other backslash sequences are not treated as escapes and are interpreted as literal characters.

 ```lisp
 (princ "This is a string with a \"quote\" inside.")